Alternatives to the H-1B Visa

 Employment Authorization for Dependent Visa Holders:

-The processing time for dependent visa EADs is approximately 90 days for those in E-1/E-2, E-3D, L-2 or J-2 status and often a few months longer than that for those in H-4 status.
+The processing time for dependent visa EADs varies greatly and is likely to be more than seven months.
 The validity period of the EAD is tied to the validity period of the underlying visa status of the principal visa holder.
 So, for example, if your employee’s spouse has 18 months of remaining visa status at the time that your employee files for dependent visa status and an EAD, then the EAD will be issued for no more than 18 months (less the processing time of the EAD).